damithkothalawala/CocoFusion/README.md

 - Community Moderators to manage issue threads and discussions
 - Legal Advisors familiar with data licensing, open-source policies, and Sri Lankan research ethics

+Please join the [introduction thread](https://github.com/damithkothalawala/CocoFusion/discussions/28) to introduce yourself and share your work or interests.

 ## 🧑‍🌾 CocoFusion Project – Participant Directory (will be moved to a different location as a file later)